lindseydortch/full-stack-django-react-traversy-tutorial/notes.md

 - With the rest_framework we run the serializer
 - Create a `serializers.py` in your leads folder
   - See page for part 1 branch for this one
+- Then create a `api.py` file in your leads folder
+  - Lead viewset, allows us to create a full CRUD API without having to specify the different methods
+  - We can use the defaultRouter and register an endpoint
+  - See in part 1 branch for this one
+- Then go into your urls.py in your leadmanager
+  - See update in part 1 branch
+- Then create a urls.py in your leads folder
+  - See in part 1 branch
+- Then you can run your server
+- Run in postman and you have full CRUDability